Our Leadership Team

 Writer – educational books, ICF Associate Certified Coach

-Human Resources Team (6)
+Human Resources Team (5)

 Federica Federici

-HR Lead and Career desk Manager
+HR Lead & Career desk Manager

 Simona Pavia